Private medical insurance for business

 Did you know that your client can get flexible cover with a Solutions policy, so that different benefit levels can be provided for up to three different categories of staff?

-Solutions offers every business an opportunity to provide health-centric benefits that could help their employees get prompt care, return to work faster after illness, and save money on the bottom line.
+Solutions offers every business an opportunity to provide health-centric benefits that could help their employees get the right care, return to work faster after illness, and save money.

-Whenever you present a Solutions policy, you’ll need to find out which modules suit your clients’ needs best.
-To help you understand how flexible Solutions can be, we’ve broken it down into four overview areas: core cover; options available, differences for policies covering 50 to 249 employees and the additional value that’s included with every policy irrespective of how many employees are covered.
+Whenever you present Solutions, you’ll need to find out which options suit your clients’ needs best.
+So you can see how flexible Solutions can be, we’ve broken it down into five overview areas: core cover; BacktoBetter, options available, differences for policies covering 100 to 249 employees and the additional value that’s included with every policy irrespective of how many employees are covered.

 - Core cover